warden-protocol/wardenprotocol/docs/developer-docs/docs/build-an-app/call-warden-modules-in-a-smart-contract/call-x-warden.md

 // An interface for interacting with the IWarden precompile interface IWarden {

-  // A function for fetching Space data by its ID function spaceById(uint64) external view returns (Space memory);
+  // A function for fetching a Space by ID function spaceById(uint64) external view returns (Space memory);

   // Data structure representing a Warden Space